johnB96/sample/README.md

 git clone https://github.com/johnB96/sample.git
 ```

-Building using gradle, after changing to the sample directory
+Building using gradle, after changing to the /sample directory

 ```
 ./gradlew build
 ```

-Run the Spring Boot application using gradle
+Run the Spring Boot application using gradle, after changing to the /sample directory

 ```
 ./gradlew bootRun